Dagor Documentation Style Guide

 LOD, LODs

 All caps.
-Expand the abbreviation on first mention.
+Expand the abbreviation on first mention: Level of Detail (LOD).

 Not log-in.